MonkyDCristian/SEMA_Sim/documentation/depth_camera.md

 ![Alt text](/imgs/depth_perception.png)

-Congratulations, you've reached the last of the basic level tutorials.
-Recalling what you have learned so far, we can say that you already know how to move the robot using a GUI, how to include boxes and pallets in the simulation environment, how to grab boxes, and how to record the robot's poses by measuring value of the joints.
+Congratulations, you've reached the end of the basic level tutorials.
+Recalling what you have learned so far, we can say that you already know how to move the robot using a GUI, how to include boxes and pallets in the simulation environment, how to grab boxes, and how to record the robot's poses by measuring the joint values.

 In this tutorial we will learn how to use a [depth camera](https://thesweetcamera.com/what-is-depth-camera/) through a [Gazebo plugin](https://classic.gazebosim.org/tutorials?tut=ros_gzplugins), the missing piece in the system that will allow us to detect incoming boxes and perform a palletizing mission using manual (non-autonomous) human control.

 ## Why do we need a depth camera?
-First of all let's think about why we really need a depth camera, obviously it can be used to detect a dummy box and get its position through some kind of complicated algorithm, but actually we can access to each position and orientation object, in real time, by subscribing to the [Gazebo](http://wiki.ros.org/gazebo) topic ["gazebo/model_states"](http://docs.ros.org/en/api/gazebo_msgs/html/msg/ModelStates.html) or request a specific object information via the ["gazebo/get_model_state"](http://docs.ros.org/en/api/gazebo_msgs/html/srv/GetModelState.html) service.
+First of all, let's think about why we really need a depth camera.
+Obviously, it can be used to detect a dummy box and get its position through some kind of algorithm, but in fact we can access to each object position and orientation, in real time, by subscribing to the [Gazebo](http://wiki.ros.org/gazebo) topic ["gazebo/model_states"](http://docs.ros.org/en/api/gazebo_msgs/html/msg/ModelStates.html) or request a specific object information via the ["gazebo/get_model_state"](http://docs.ros.org/en/api/gazebo_msgs/html/srv/GetModelState.html) service.

 ![Alt text](/imgs/display_of_boxes.png)